AI Design Futures

 This project includes Magnus Strand (Pl), Annina H. Persson, Malou Larsson Klevhill, Jason Crawford, Johanna Chamberlain, Andreas Kotsios and Ensieh Mahi.

-Financed by: Marianne and Marcus Wallenberg Foundation
+Marianne and Marcus Wallenberg Foundation

 Businesses in the financial markets are in the midst of overwhelming legislative activity from multiple levels of norm-making in Europe and internationally.
 The tendency in new legislation has been to introduce ever more detailed control, supervision and enforcement.
 Indeed, the level of detail in rules and the amount of reporting with which finance businesses must comply has become too vast to survey without automated assistance for the purposes of reporting and compliance management.

 This situation has created a surge in the market for advanced data services for compliance management.
 Applications for compliance with regulation (but also with business codes, contracts, and ethical standards) have become known as RegTech.
 The most advanced of these applications include artificial intelligence algorithms that make use of machine learning and natural language processing; indeed a 2018 IBM report indicated that these are the most commonly used RegTech products.
 The most common fields of application for AI-based RegTech are (according to a Deloitte survey) compliance management, risk management, transaction monitoring, mandatory reporting, and identification.

 AI-based RegTech is very attractive to businesses struggling to cope with abundant reporting and monitoring.
 It increases efficiency and reduces costs, serving e.g. bank officers with big data analyses that would otherwise be tremendously time-consuming.
 For instance, AI-based RegTech helps detect suspicious transactions that could form part of financial crime such as money laundering.